vectordotdev/content-old/posts/loggingPython.md

 The default formatter is not useful for formatting your logs, because it doesn't include critical information.
 The logging module makes it easy for you to add it in by changing the format.

-We'll set the format to show the time, user, level, and message:
+We'll set the format to show the time, level, and message:

 ```python
 >>> import logging